-Artificial intelligence and machine learning have brought about monumental transformations across industries and verticals globally.
+Artificial intelligence and data annotation in machine learning have brought about monumental transformations across industries and verticals globally.
 These industry 4.0 technologies have empowered businesses to accelerate productivity, drive agility and flexibility, and improve customer experience and profitability.
 Almost 65% of soon-to-adopt machine learning businesses admit that this smart technology helps in decision-making.

 4.0 technologies such as AI, ML, IoT, and Cloud computing facilitate automated workflows, real-time data exchange, data annotation, and labeling.
 These applications prove instrumental across various lines of business – whether it’s scheduling auto-payments for recurring invoices, spotting maintenance issues prior to breakdowns in machines, or labeling products for better categorizations.